onestardao/WFGY/SAMPLE_DELIVERABLE.md

 ## 11. Possible follow-on outputs

-Depending on scope, a future engagement might extend into outputs such as:
+Depending on scope, a future engagement may extend into outputs such as:

-* a cleaner failure taxonomy for the team
+* a cleaner internal failure taxonomy
-* a triage protocol based on recurring patterns
+* a triage worksheet for recurring incidents
-* a lightweight debug worksheet
 * a review rubric for future runs
+* a routing guide for common failure types
-* a pilot summary for decision-makers
+* a summary note for decision-makers
-* a deeper integration or design-partner proposal
+* a deeper design-partner or integration proposal

-Not every pilot needs these.
+These are possible extensions.
-They are possible extensions, not default promises.
+They are not automatic promises.

+For the pilot framing that may lead into these, see [PILOT_OFFER_ONE_PAGER.md](./PILOT_OFFER_ONE_PAGER.md).

 ---

 ## 12. Why this sample matters

-This sample matters because many teams do not need more vague advice.
+Many teams do not need more generic advice.
-They need a clearer way to turn messy failures into smaller, more meaningful decisions.
+They need a better way to move from messy evidence to smaller, more meaningful decisions.

-That is the main role of a WFGY deliverable.
+That is the role of a WFGY deliverable at its best.

-At its best, it helps a team move from:
+It helps a team move from:

-“something is wrong”
+**something is wrong**

-to:
+toward:

-“these are the likely failure layers, these are the boundaries, and these are the next moves worth trying.”
+**these are the likely failure layers, these are the boundaries, and these are the next moves worth trying**

+That is a much better place to be.

 ---